There are now more resources than ever before to help

 STD Testing Resources with Special Services for Gay and Bisexual Men

-to people who are HIV+, as well as prevention and
+people living with HIV, as well as prevention

-advocacy services to prevent HIV and other STD
+and advocacy services to prevent HIV and other

 Check Yourself campaign website for men who have sex with men: Syphilis-focused